3 min read

 Looking to save money when recruiting an Executive Assistant?
 In this short video, our Managing Director, Lily, shares her top tips.

 What does it take to be one of the best Personal Assistants?
 How do you get there, and what happens along the way?
-Lily Shippen interviews some of the top PAs, EAs and VAs across the world in this brand new series.
+Lily Shippen interviews some of the top PAs, EAs and VAs across the world.

 Our annual salary survey repeatedly indicates that, for the majority of EAs on the market, the ability to progress or upskill is the most important thing that they look for in a role and company.
 Concurrently, this is the main reason candidates cite when they are looking to leave a role: there is no room for progression.
 Another key differentiator for businesses looking to attract top talent is investing in personal development, with 82.7% of secretarial and support staff having looked into this for themselves.